136MasterNR/Battles-of-Batch/README.md

   - More Info Soon!

 ### Saves Manager
-  - Where your data are saved:
+  - Where your data are stored:
-    - All your data on our porjects are saved on a single local directory in your appdata; `%appdata%\HTS_DATA`.
+    - All your data of our porjects are saved on a single local directory in your appdata; `%appdata%\HTS_DATA`.
 Battles of Batch's directory is named after its PHASE and VERSION.
 On `%appdata%\HTS_DATA`, you will find the game named as `BATTLESOFBATCH-%PHASE%-%VERSION%`. `%PHASE%` means the stage of the project, and `%VERSION%` the game version.
 E.g. `BATTLESOFBATCH-INDEV-0245`.
 Under that directory are the child directories `SAVES` and `SETTINGS`, plus some other `.dll` true/false files.
 On your first startup of the game, it automatically creates the player data saves under your game's appdata path directory.
   - How the saving system works:
     - The game automatically saves your progress every time your player data variables are modified.
 The program does not rewrite the whole save file, it only modifies lines on it.
 For example, if you complete a quest, it will only change the line where that quest is saved on, that also goes for total completed levels, items and more.
   - Creating multiple saved profiles: